USA Truckload Shipping Logo

 • Delivery time

-You also want to communicate your service expectations clearly in your RFP.
+Communicate your service expectations clearly in your RFP.
 Providing key performance indicators (KPI) helps carriers better understand their responsibilities and perform to your satisfaction.

 Prioritize high-impact lanes with predictable schedules and higher volumes for dedicated capacity arrangements.
 Exclude lanes with irregular volumes from your RFP.